Nootropic profile

 What is Glutathione?

 Glutathione (GSH, gamma-L-glutamyl-L-cysteinyl-glycine) is a tripeptide composed of glutamate, cysteine, and glycine, and is the most abundant intracellular antioxidant in the human body.
 It is found in every cell, with particularly high concentrations in the liver and brain.
-The brain consumes approximately 20% of the body's oxygen despite being only 2% of body weight, making it exceptionally vulnerable to oxidative stress - and glutathione is its primary defence.

 - Liposomal glutathione: 250-1,000 mg per day.
 Liposomal delivery dramatically improves oral bioavailability by protecting GSH from digestive breakdown